riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q34.
 Write a query that returns countries where there are customers but not employees.\
 Q35.
 Write a query that returns for each customer all orders placed on the customer’s last activity day.\
 Q36.
 Write a query that returns customers who placed orders in 1997 but not in 1998.\
 Q37.
-Write a query that returns customers who ordered product 12.
+Write a query that returns customers who ordered product 12.\
+Q38.
+List two most expensive Dairy Products for each supplier